 - Create learning opportunities focused on sexual violence prevention and response that are strategically planned and evaluated to meet the needs of the Georgia Tech community.

-- Ensure that cases of sexual violence are managed with respect and equity and that students recieve confidential and supportive resources.
+- Ensure that cases of sexual violence are managed with respect and equity and that students receive confidential and supportive resources.

 - Empower students to promote non-violence to their peers through increased student involvement and engagement in VOICE programs and services.

 - Ensure that Georgia Tech's policies relating to sexual violence are updated, comprehensive, supportive, and reflecting best practices.

 - Provide the Georgia Tech community with accurate and consistent messages regarding sexual violence prevention and response.

 - Engage faculty, staff, and administrators in collaborative sexual violence prevention and response activities in order to garner institutional support for a violence-free campus.